Where to Stay in Thessaloniki First Time: Best Areas

 The range of accommodation in the city centre is similarly varied as well.
 Whether you want a flashy hotel, a boutique hotel, or even if you just need a budget hotel that provides good value, there will be something to suit you in this part of the city.

-For those looking to explore the more cultured side of Thessaloniki, there are plenty of attractions to visit such as Aristotelous Square, the White Tower, Tsimiski Avenue, Mitropoleos Avenue, and the Church of Saint Sophia (Ayía Sofía).
+For those looking to explore the more cultured side of Thessaloniki, there are plenty of historical attractions to visit such as Aristotelous Square, White Tower, Tsimiski Avenue, Mitropoleos Avenue, and the Church of Saint Sophia (Ayía Sofía).

-This stunning orthodox church, Agia Sophia was built during the Byzantine era and is one of the most historic and iconic buildings in Thessaloniki.
+This stunning Agia Sophia orthodox church was built during the Byzantine era and is one of the most historic and iconic buildings in Thessaloniki.
 Elaborate statues, chandeliers, paintings, and mosaics are enclosed in a building featuring beautiful architecture, with massive arches bringing everything together.

 With free entry and Byzantine singing still taking place, it gives you the perfect opportunity to travel back in time to a bygone era and experience the feel of the city as it would once have been.

-Built in the 2nd-century, the Roman Forum Of Thessaloniki is a two-terrace forum with two storey stoas that was only discovered in the 1960s.
+Those who want to take their exploration even further back in time have the 2nd-century Roman Forum Of Thessaloniki just a short walk away.
+It is a two-terrace forum with two storey stoas that was only discovered in the 1960s.
 Among its attractions are a restored amphitheatre, two Roman baths, and numerous excavated corridors to explore.

 Perhaps the best option is the Olympic Museum Of Thessaloniki.
 A small yet insightful museum, it explains the history of the Olympic Games, an event which is intertwined with the history of Greece.